-Energy started to rise around Anodyne as he let his rage fill him, a rage that was subsided by a hand being placed onto his shoulder.
+Energy started to rise around Anodyne as he let his rage fill him, a rage that was subsided by a hand being placed on his shoulder.

 “Wait, the Risen god is the name he is using?
 Does this have any relation to the psychos we followed in Hell?”

-“I guess, time does run weird in there.
-My deity for time made it their pet project, it confuses me to death.
-It runs the same as current time, but multiplies the time for every permanent resident.
-Eventually the sun burns out and the sentence is served.”
+“I guess time does run weird in there.
+My deity, for a time, made it their pet project; it confuses me to death.
+It runs the same as the current time but multiplies the time for every permanent resident.
+Eventually, the sun burns out, and the sentence is served.”

-“That is just the first rule, there are around twenty.
-I don’t remember, that was a job that I was glad to pass on.
-Fuck having to deal with time, that guy has like a ridiculous number of rules to follow.
+“That is just the first rule; there are around twenty.
+I don’t remember; that was a job that I was glad to pass on.
+Fuck having to deal with time; that guy has a ridiculous number of rules to follow.
 Hold up.”